open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 ### Synchronous and asynchronous instruments

-OpenTelemetry provides two major categories of instruments: synchronous and anynchronous (observable) instruments.
+OpenTelemetry provides two major categories of instruments: synchronous and asynchronous (observable) instruments.
 Synchronous instruments can be used anywhere in the code.
 Using these, measurements can be pushed to the instrument at any time during the execution.
 This means that during an export cycle, multiple or no measurements can take place.

 Asynchronous instruments, on the other hand, provide a measurement at the request of the SDK.
 When the SDK exports, a callback that was provided to the instrument on creation is invoked.
 This callback provides the SDK with a measurement, which is then immediately exported.
-Therefore all measurement on asynchronous instruments are performed once per export cycle.
+Therefore all measurements on asynchronous instruments are performed once per export cycle.

+Asynchronous instruments are useful when updating a counter is NOT computationally cheap, the increments happen at very high frequencies, or we simply derive no value from knowing the precise timestamp of increments.
+In these instances, we would rather observe a cumulative value directly, rather than aggregate a series of deltas in post-processing (the synchronous example).
+Take note of the use of `observe` rather than `add` in the appropriate code examples below.

 ### Using Counters

 Counters can by used to measure a non-negative, increasing value.
-They are useful when increasing the counter is computationally cheap.

 ```js
 const counter = myMeter.createCounter('events.counter');